ashwani77/java-maven-calculator-web-app/README.md

 # A Java Maven Calculator Web App
-A Java calculator web app, build by Maven, CI/CD by Jenkins by TelusInternational.
+A Java calculator web app, build by Maven, CI/CD by Jenkins by TelusInternational Inc.

 ![image](realworld-pipeline-flow.png)